skunkworxdark/conditioning_tools/README.md

 -   `Rescale FLUX Conditioning` - Rescales a FLUX conditioning field to a target max norm.
 -   `Rescale FLUX Redux Conditioning` - Rescales a FLUX Redux conditioning field to a target max norm.
 -   `Scale FLUX Prompt Section(s)` - Scales one or more sections of a FLUX prompt conditioning.
+-   `FLUX Weighted Prompt` - A drop in replacement for `Flux Prompt node with compel like weighting built in

 ## Usage